 We can take a look at the nodal displacements.
 They are shown at the figure 5.2.
-We can see that the wing is deflected upward due to the lift.
-In deed, most of the weight of the fuselage
+We can see that the wing is deflected downward due to the load factor.
+This result is unexpected and result probably from the error which has beam introduced when cutting the surface of the wing in several panels.
+However, the displacement found are small and the analysis of the plane can be continued.